Bylaws

 3. Operating Procedures.
 Sections shall draft their own operating guidelines for approval by the Executive Council.
 Guidelines shall include provisions for annual election of a chairperson and submission of annual financial and activity reports to the Executive Council and to the Section membership.
 To the extent there may be any conflict between any guidelines and the articles of incorporation or these bylaws, the articles of incorporation and bylaws shall govern.

 5. Section Costs.
 Section expenses shall be met by the participating institutions.
-A Section may with the approval of the Executive Council levy a special fee on participating institutions to be added to their annual dues and collected by the Association.
+A Section may with the approval of the Executive Council levy a special fee on participating institutions to be added to their annual dues and collected by the Network.

 ARTICLE VII: ANNUAL CONFERENCE AND BUSINESS MEETING